midzer/beerbase/content/breweries/aass-brewery/julea-l.md

 srm: 0
 upc: 0
 ---
 The Norwegian JuleÃ¸l can be traced back more that 1000 years.
-The \Gulatinglov\"
+The Gulatinglov"